angus-mackenzie/ASD-Notes/ASD04.md

 * Most agile teams represent each requirement as a user story
     * Similar to Use Cases but lightweight and simpler
     * A simple statement about what a user wants to do with a feature
-* Should focus on the who, what and why of a feature, **know how**
+* Should focus on the who, what and why of a feature, **not how**
     * on a job site, two high-level User Stories might be:
         * As a job seeker, I want to search for a job, so I can advance my career
         * As a recruiter, I want to post a job vacancy, so I can find a new team member
 * The general form can be
     * As a [user role], I want to [goal], so I can [reason]
 * At the start of a project, capture an initial list of User Stories up-front
-    * useful for estimating and planning
+    * Useful for estimating and planning
 * Defer capturing the details until the story is prioritised and due to be developed
 * Users often tell stories
     * About the failings of their current system